 The DRWG’s vision is to support communities in the Caribbean with strong institutional guidance in developing and strengthening One Health disaster programs, while producing high impact One Health research in the disaster management and medicine fields.
-Our research spans across many disciplines, in collaboration with allied medical schools, other regional institutions, and One Health disaster colleagues globally.
+Our disaster research spans across many disciplines, in collaboration with allied medical schools, other regional institutions, and One Health disaster colleagues globally.

 Our research focuses on:

 - Developing and enhancing a culture of health, safety, and resilience

 - Improving hazard risk assessment and early warning systems